As well as spooled-file conversion to PDF files,

 SMTP or Simple Mail Transfer Protocol

-PDFing implements the client side of this standard which is
+PDFing implements the client side of this protocol which is

 (including Lotus Notes and MS Exchange) can receive and relay messages